greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 ### <a id="topic80"></a>Adding a Default Partition

 The `DEFAULT` keyword identifies a partition as the default partition.
 When it encounters data that falls outside of the boundaries of all partitions, Greeplum Database routes the data to the default partition.
-Greenplum will reject incoming data if it does not match the constraint of any partition and there is no default partition defined.
+Greenplum will reject incoming data if it does not match the constraint of any partition and there is no default partition defined, and returns an error.
 Identifying a default partition ensures that incoming data that does not match a partition is inserted into the partitioned table.

 A partitioned table can only have one default partition.
 You can add a default partition to a partition hierarchy during or after table creation.